 What It’s Like to Work for Red Stag Fulfillment

-Eric McCollom, president of Red Stag, was one of the first employees who came on in 2013.
+Eric McCollom, Red Stag Fulfillment’s COO, was one of the first employees who came on in 2013.
 He knew the scrappy little fulfillment center could only succeed if management listened to everyone’s ideas.
 “At the end of the day, it’s about a culture that we’re going to be the best at everything we do,” he says.
 “That means creating the best working environment to attract and retain quality employees.
 We believe that listening to all perspectives and treating our employees with respect is one of the reasons we’ve been rated the top fulfillment service [for heavy and fragile items] four years in a row.”

 Employee break room